 - Has not been prepared, processed, or manufactured using an instrument that was not free from anything impure according to Shariah; and

 - Has not in the course of preparation, processing, or storage been in contact with or close proximity to any food that fails to satisfy paragraph (a) (b) or (c) or anything that is considered to be impure according to Hukum Shariah.

 Types of Halal Certification

 Based on the nature of the business, the type of Halal certification varies.
-Most frequently, Halal certification is obtained for places like restaurants, hotels, slaughtering houses, packaging and labelling materials to ensure they are suitable to be visited/used by Muslim consumers.
+Most frequently, Halal certification is obtained for places like restaurants, hotels, slaughtering houses, packaging, and labeling materials to ensure they are suitable to be visited/used by Muslim consumers.
 However, Halal certification is not limited to only food produce.
-Non-alcohol beverage, raw materials needed in food processing, pharmaceutical and health care products, traditional herbal products, cosmetics and personal care products, cleaning products and daily consumable products can also obtain Halal Certificate.
+Non-alcohol beverages, raw materials needed in food processing, pharmaceutical, and health care products, traditional herbal products, cosmetics, and personal care products, cleaning products, and daily consumable products can also obtain a Halal Certificate.
 Therefore, obtain the Halal Certification from Halal Certification Bodies – broadly under the following schemes:

 - Food, Beverage and Catering Scheme

 - Warehouse or Storage Scheme